How to Plan for Taxes

 Who is Considered a Dependent?

-In general, dependents are children or other relatives of the taxpayer who are financially dependent on the taxpayer and made under a certain amount of money that year.
+In general, dependents are children or other relatives of the taxpayer who are financially dependent on the taxpayer and made under a certain amount of that year.
 Furthermore, dependents must be US citizens who have lived in the taxpayer's home for a full year.
 They also cannot file their own individual or joint taxes themselves, or be claimed as a dependent by someone else.

 Which Forms are Needed?